karlosdb/Spotify-Wheel/docs/milestone3.md

 ## Structure of Database

 ### Users
-- {username: string, liked_songs: List of document ID's for songs, comments: list of comment id's associated with this user]}
+- {username: string, liked_songs: List of document ID's for songs, comments: list of comment id's associated with this user}

 ### Songs
 - {name: string, commments: List of document ID's for comment}